tud-zih-energy/roco2/README.md

     - [Score-P](http://www.vi-hps.org/projects/score-p)
     - libcpufreq
     - [X86Adapt](https://github.com/tud-zih-energy/x86_adapt)

+Note that some configurations might have stronger requirements.

 The build will try to detect the presence or absence of these dependencies.
 To enforce their usage set the corresponding options, e.g. by executing `ccmake .` in the build directory.